marisamiguel/WebMarisa/content/blog/post-2.md

 2020 /CTA Training development of Web pages and HTML5 content Eurofor

-2020 /CTA PHP Training Mysql.Eurofor
+2020 /CTA PHP Training Mysql

 Training and experience in Jquery programming and Javascript